rafsalvioni/zeus-barcode/README.md

 $bc->draw($renderer)->render();
 ```

+You can use too the applyFactor() method on barcode.
+This method will resize all dimension options proportionallity.

 ## Managing renderers
 We see above how to use renderers on basic way.
 However, renderers can be setted to do some boring tasks when we use barcodes.